M. Akram

-M. Akram (28 March 1934 - 3 April 2016) was a famous Pakistani film director.
+M. Akram (28 March 1934 - 3 April 2016) was a Pakistani film director.

+He made and directed many popular films in Punjabi language in the 1960s, 1970s and 1980s in Pakistan.

 Early life and career

-Muhammad Akram was born in Gujranwala, Punjab, Pakistan.
-However, his family shifted to Lahore, when he was very young.
+Muhammad Akram was born on 28 March 1934 in Gujranwala, Punjab, Pakistan.
+His family shifted to Lahore in 1945, when he was very young.
 He finished his basic education in Lahore.
 Veteran Pakistani film director Anwar Kamal Pasha first helped him get a film editor's job in his film Dilbar (1951).
-M. Akram was first a film editor in the beginning of his professional career from 1951 to 1958.
-His first film as film director was Ghar Jawai (1958) and then he gained some fame from the Punjabi film Banki Naar in 1966.
-He was a brother of M. Parvez, who produced most of their common films.
+Akram worked as a film editor from 1951 to 1958, in the beginning of his professional career.
+His first film as director was Ghar Jawai (1958) and then he gained some fame from the Punjabi film Banki Naar in 1966.
+His brother M. Parvez was a film producer who produced most of their common films.

-Major films
+Major popular films

 Listed below are some of his successful films: